Azure/aksArc/eval/readme.md

 **Part 2 - Deploy AKS on Azure Stack HCI**: In this step, you'll use **either Windows Admin Center, or PowerShell** to deploy AKS on Azure Stack HCI - this will consist of first deploying the necessary management cluster, then followed by a target cluster, for running workloads.

 **Part 3 - Explore AKS on Azure Stack HCI Environment**: With your deployment completed, you're now ready to explore many of the aspects within the AKS on Azure Stack HCI.
+This includes experimenting with various provided hybrid solutions that can help you get started in using your AKS on the Azure Stack HCI cluster.
 We'll also provide links to further scenarios and resources to continue your evaluation.

 Get started
 -----------